-Exams will consist of short answer questions with the opportunity for partial credit.
+Exams will consist of both multiple choice and short answer questions with the opportunity for partial credit.
 You must show your work in order to receive credit for any answer.
-Detailing any mathematical steps in a clear fashion will communicate your understanding of the material.
-I am more interested in how you think about a problem than your final answer.
+Detailing any mathematical steps in a clear fashion communicates your understanding of the material.
 You will be asked to demonstrate your conceptual understanding of the material and apply those concepts in an algebraic context and solve quantitative problems.